WyFryMU/robloxTampermonkey/README.md

 ## Scripts
 - RobloxSort.user.js = adds 2 buttons when searching roblox games
   - Sort Me: Click it to sort the games by most players (and remove games with 0 players)
-  - Show/Hide Sponsors: Click it to show/hide sponsored games that appear when searching
+  - Show/Hide Sponsors: Click it to show/hide sponsored games that appear when searching (also runs the sorting)